philipturner/ue5-nanite-macos/README.md

 ---

-Launch the `Xcode` app and go to <b>Menu Bar > Xcode > Preferences > Accounts</b>.
+Launch the `Xcode-beta` app and go to <b>Menu Bar > Xcode > Preferences > Accounts</b>.
 Click the "+" button on the bottom left, then select the "GitHub" account type.
 A popup prompts you for a GitHub [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Generate one with the scopes listed below. <ins>Do not</ins> close the browser window showing that token's letters/digits until you've cloned the UE5 repository.

 - admin:public_key
 - write:discussion
 - repo
 - user

 Enter your GitHub account username and the access token.
-Click "Sign In", then quit and restart Xcode.
+Click "Sign In", then quit and restart Xcode beta.
 Create a folder called `UnrealEngine` in `~/Documents`.
 Right-click it in Finder and click "New Terminal at Folder".
 Enter these commands into the new Terminal window:

 ```
 >>> pwd